 When planning your travel between Greece and Italy you can take into consideration two options - a ferry crossing or a flight.
 Ferries on these routes carry both passengers and cars, and take anywhere from 8 hours (ferries departing from Bari or Brindisi), to over 24 hours (those departing from Venice).
-For a more comfortable and faster journey you should consider taking a plane.
+For a more comfortable and faster journey you should consider taking a flight between these two countries.

 Other routes available with this company are those from Athens to Bari, Catania, Naples, Pisa and Venice - but only during the summer season.
 In addition, Aegean Airlines flies several times per week from Venice to Rhodes (2h 30 minutes flight).